BOINC/boinc-autodock-vina/boinc-autodock-vina/README.md

 - `remove_smiles` - do not write smiles as remark to PDBQT.
 This is an **optional** `boolean` parameter.
 Default is **false**.
 - `flex` - path to PDBQT file with flexible side chains, if any.
 This file should not have absolute path.
 This is an **optional** `string` parameter for `vina` and `vinardo` scoring functions.
 This parameter is **required** for `ad4` scoring function.
 - `ligands` - paths to PDBQT files with ligands.
 This file should not have absolute path.
 This is an **optional** `list of string` parameters.
 Either `ligands` or `batch` parameter should be specified.
 - `batch` - paths to PDBQT files with batch ligands.
 This file should not have absolute path.
 This is an **optional** `list of string` parameters.
-Either `input.ligands` or `input.batch` parameter should be specified.
+Either `ligands` or `batch` parameter should be specified.
 - `scoring` - scoring function (`ad4`, `vina` or `vinardo`).
 This is an **optional** `string` parameter.
 Default function is `vina`.
 - `maps` - path to the folder with affinity maps **including prefix**.
 This is an **optional** `string` parameter.
 E.g. for the folder with maps `.\maps\1iep_receptor.A.map` and `.\maps\1iep_receptor.C.map` should be provided as `maps\1iep_receptor`.
 If this parameter is not specified, then `center_x`, `center_y`, `center_z` and `size_x`, `size_y`, `size_x` parameters should be specified to generate affinity maps.
 Can't be used together with `receptor` parameter.
 Either `receptor` or `maps` **should be specified** for `vina` and `vinardo` scoring function.
 This parameter is **required** for `ad4` scoring function.
 - `center_x` - X coordinate of the center (Angstrom).
 This `double` parameter is ignored when `maps` parameter is specified.